blnknlights/blnknlights.github.io/htb/academy/buffer-overflows/linux-buffer-overflows.md

 256
 ```

-set a breakpoint at bowfunc to inspect the memory there
+set a breakpoint to inspect the state of the memory as we're calling bowfunc
 ```bash
 (gdb) break bowfunc
 Breakpoint 1 at 0x565561ad